blatyo/page_rankr/README.md

 Provides an easy way to retrieve Google Page Rank, Alexa Rank, backlink counts, and index counts.

 __Note: Version ~> 2.0 and ~> 3.0 used typheous internally which caused memory leak issues and failures on windows.
 4.0.0 changes the implementation to use a Net::HTTP based library for better compatability.__

 __Note: Version >= 4.1.0 no longer actively maintains compatibility with Ruby 1.8.X.
 It will probably still work for the time being.__

+__Note: Version >= 4.2.0 no longer actively maintains compatibility with Ruby < 1.9.3.
+It will probably still work, but you may need to specify older versions for gems this library depends on in your Gemfile.__

 Check out a little [web app][1] I wrote up that uses it or look at the [source][2].